New Video Consultation Group Beginning This Month!

 In addition to her work with EHI and the Saltman Center, Sonja serves as the appointed Honorary Consul for Austria in Las Vegas, Nevada.

-Doug Silberstein, MFT has been in private practice in San Rafael and Santa Rosa, CA, for the past 12 years, focusing on working with couples, parents, individuals struggling with depression and anxiety, teen boys, and individuals and families dealing with divorce.
+Doug Silberstein, MFT is an instructor at EHI, has been in private practice in San Rafael and Santa Rosa, CA, for the past 12 years, focusing on working with couples, parents, individuals struggling with depression and anxiety, teen boys, and individuals and families dealing with divorce.
 He provides depth psychotherapy, integrating attachment-based and systems approaches with an existential-humanistic foundation for working with clients, and facilitates support and psycho-educational parenting groups for dads and dads going through divorce.

 Prior to being in private practice, he was a staff member at the counseling and social services agency, FamilyWorks, in San Rafael, CA, employed as a therapist, Communications Coordinator and Program Coordinator.
 While at FamilyWorks, he helped develop, co-coordinate and co-facilitate the Back to Family program delivered to inmates at San Quentin State Prison as part of the Healthy Marriage and Responsible Fatherhood initiative.
 He also a coordinated and facilitated a teen pregnancy prevention and life-skills after-school program for middle schoolers.